ampproject/meta-ac/WORKING_MODE.md

 There is no limit to the number of terms a member can do.

-Two months before the end of the term year, members in "good standing" - those who have participated in meetings, email threads, and/or GitHub issues - will be asked to rejoin.
+Two months before the end of the term year, members in "good standing"—those who have showed commitment to meeting [member expectations](https://github.com/ampproject/meta-ac/blob/master/MEMBER_EXPECTATIONS.md) accounting for their personal and professional context—will be asked to rejoin.
 Members are under no obligation to do so.

 ### Election